apostrophecms/moog/README.md

 ## Changelog

+0.2.4: throw the proper exception when synchronously creating a type that extends an undefined type.
+(Previously an exception was thrown, but it wasn't informative.
+It was an accidental benefit of trying to invoke a nonexistent callback.)

 0.2.3: exceptions thrown for attempts to synchronously create types with asynchronous beforeConstruct/construct/afterConstruct methods now include the correct name of the type or ancestor type that requires the call to be asynchronous.

 0.2.2: if `afterConstruct` expects a callback, calling `create` synchronously should throw an error.
 This is a bug fix, so no minor version bump is required.